Hyperosmolar syndrome

 Hyperosmolar syndrome or diabetic hyperosmolar syndrome is a medical emergency caused by a very high blood glucose level.

-The prefix "hyper" means high, and "osmolarity" is a measure of the concentration of active particles in a solution, so the name of the syndrome simply refers to the high concentration of glucose in the blood.
+The prefix "hyper-" means high, and "osmolarity" is a measure of the concentration of active particles in a solution, so the name of the syndrome simply refers to the high concentration of glucose in the blood.

 Signs & symptoms

-Hyperosmolar syndrome may take a long duration - days and weeks - to develop.
+Hyperosmolar syndrome may take a long duration (days to weeks) to develop.
 However, certain signs and symptoms may indicate that such a condition is developing.
 Some of the signs include the following: